 Address: Bridge Street

-Since before Federation, Sydney’s Great Synagogue has served the city’s Jewish community and is the earliest surviving synagogue still in use.
-Combining Gothic architecture was the Eastern inflection of Byzantine Revival, the Great Synagogue is a one-of-a-kind building.
+Since before Federation, the Great Synagogue has served the city’s Jewish community and is the earliest surviving synagogue still in use.
+The Great Synagogue, a one-of-a-kind building, combines Gothic architecture with the Eastern inflection of Byzantine Revival.

-Did you know: There were 8 Jewish convicts on the first fleet.
+Did you know that there were 8 Jewish convicts on the first fleet?

-Free tours of the building are usually offered but these are currently suspended.
-You can, however, make private bookings.
+Free tours of the building are usually offered, but these are currently suspended.
+However, you can make private bookings.
 See their website for details.

 Architect: Thomas Rowe, Walter Liberty Vernon l Opened: 1878